globocom/huskyCI/README.md

 ## How does it work?

 Imagine that an organization has projects like `awesome-golang-project`, `awesome-python-project` and `awesome-ruby-project`.
-In each CI configuration file, the following example code may be included:
+In each project's CI configuration file, the following example code may be included:

 ```
 test-project: